MichaelBenvenuto/PLDude/README.md

 vendor synthesis tools and a text editor of your choosing.
 By abstracting away various parts of vendor-specific tools under a common buildfile, only one instance of PLDude needs to be on your system for multiple projects.

-PLDude currently only supports Xilinx tools, but, since this is written in python, many other vendors like Lattice and Altera are going to be supported in the future.
+PLDude currently only supports Xilinx and Altera tools, but, since this is written in python, many other vendors like Lattice are planned to be supported in the future.

 ## Setup